MegaPast2Future/HerbiTraits/README.md

 # Downloading the data

-The latest version is Version_1.1.
+The latest version is Version_Dev.
 It can be download from this Github page.
 The original HerbiTraits dataset (Version_1) is also hosted on [Figshare](https://doi.org/10.6084/m9.figshare.c.5001971.v1).
 Note that the updated versions of this dataset will only be available on the